habitoti/Azure-OCR-Pre-Consume-Script/README.md

 ## Docker Setup

-Admittedly, I haven't tested the docker setup, as I am running it bare metal.
+> **Note:** Admittedly, I haven't tested the docker setup, as I am running it bare metal.
 So any feedback whether this setup (copy/pasted from elsewhere) works is appreciated, so I can update it accordingly.

 If running inside the Paperless Docker container: